Find Trade Colleges

 San Marcos, TX

-Texas State University came in at #6 in this year’s edition of the Best Engineering Technologies Bachelor’s Degree Trade Schools in the Southwest Region ranking.
-Located in the city of San Marcos, Texas State is a public college with a very large student population.
+Texas State University ranked #6 on this year’s Best Engineering Technologies Bachelor’s Degree Trade Schools in the Southwest Region list.
+Located in the small city of San Marcos, Texas State is a public college with a very large student population.

 #7